cedricbonhomme/cedricbonhomme.org/content/about.md

 Most of the time it's not easy, but it's necessary.
 It's always better to put more effort.
 This is how to be honest and respectful to others.

-Finally, it's about enjoying life and doing what you love.
+Ultimately, life is about doing what you love, contributing meaningfully, and finding joy in the journey.

 ---